-Built in 1740, the four-storey 50 Berkeley Square was once home to George Canning, who served as Prime Minister for five months in 1827 before his death from pneumonia made him the shortest-serving British Prime Minister at 119 days.
+Built in 1740, the four-storey 50 Berkeley Square was once home to George Canning, who briefly served as Prime Minister in 1827 before his death from pneumonia made him the shortest-serving British Prime Minister at 119 days.
 However, it is other residents and guests and their alleged experiences in the house that lead to tales of its haunted status.

 A man named Thomas Myers lived in the house from 1859 to 1874.
 Local rumour was that he had cloistered himself away after his proposal of marriage was rejected.
 Distraught, Myers locked himself inside the home, eventually succumbing to madness in his solitude and dying at the age of 76 in November 1874.
 It was during this period that ongoing neglect saw the house fall into disrepair, particularly noticeable in contrast to the surrounding, luxurious homes.

 Two years before Myers’ death, aristocrat and conservative politician George, Lord Lyttelton arranged to stay the night in the attic of the home, reportedly in an attempt to win a bet with drinking fellows.
 Bringing a shotgun with him, the nervous lord reported the next morning that he had fired both barrels after seeing a figure in the attic.
 However, later searches found nothing but spent cartridges.